connormckelvey/go-github-mockable/README.md

 ## TODO

-- Copy GoDoc comments from source (DX)
-- Add names to interface method definitions (DX)
+- Copy remaining util methods on *github.Client (not services or opts)